apache/druid/docs/api-reference/api-reference.md

 `GET /druid/coordinator/v1/intervals/{interval}`

-Returns aggregated total size and count for all intervals that intersect given isointerval.
+Returns aggregated total size and count for all intervals that intersect given ISO interval.

 `GET /druid/coordinator/v1/intervals/{interval}?simple`

-Returns total size and count for each interval within given isointerval.
+Returns total size and count for each interval within given ISO interval.

 `GET /druid/coordinator/v1/intervals/{interval}?full`

-Returns total size and count for each datasource for each interval within given isointerval.
+Returns total size and count for each datasource for each interval within given ISO interval.

 #### Dynamic configuration

 See [Coordinator Dynamic Configuration](../configuration/index.md#dynamic-configuration) for details.

-Note that all _interval_ URL parameters are ISO 8601 strings delimited by a `_` instead of a `/` (e.g., 2016-06-27_2016-06-28).
+Note that all _interval_ URL parameters are ISO 8601 strings delimited by a `_` instead of a `/` as in `2016-06-27_2016-06-28`.

 `GET /druid/coordinator/v1/config`